 Each department member is required to complete Firefighter I and first responder courses in his or her first two years of membership.

-Members must also complete four first responder courses and one ladder training yearly among other training, including in-house training and burns training.
+Members must also complete four first responder courses and one ladder training yearly, among other trainings, including in-house training, and burns training.

 For confirmed fires in Mayer, Carver County Dispatch recently began paging both the Mayer and New Germany fire departments.
 That way, more firefighters are able to respond quickly to the emergency.